-Toyota Way puts a lot of stress on problem-solving: using the right approach to solve the right problem; it stresses not only about achieving goals, but about using the right approach to achieve goals.
+Toyota Way puts a lot of emphasis on problem-solving: using the right approach to solve the right problem; it stresses not only about achieving goals, but about using the right approach to achieve goals.

-Toyota has the clearest and best definition of leadership qualities.
-Many companies or trainings define leadership as some sort of abstract, fuzzy qualities that somehow enable a leader to inspire and coach employees, but there are no guidelines on how a leader can do so.
+In my opinion, Toyota has the clearest and best definition of leadership qualities.
+Many companies define leadership as some sort of abstract, fuzzy qualities that somehow enable a leader to inspire and coach employees, but there are no guidelines on how a leader can do so.
 I’ve encountered some weird perceptions of leadership, such as “if a leader is hands-on, he is not a good leader, because he doesn’t know how to delegate”, or “a leader is to pump motivation into employees, so employees will be motivated to do better jobs.”
 The problem with such perceptions is that it is as if all a leader has to do is to feed chick-soup to employees, so that employees will naturally know how to do their jobs better.
 Chick-soup can’t full a stomach, when facing difficulties, employees need guidelines on solutions (or on figuring out solutions), not empty words of “just hanging on there, you are doing a good job, you can do better”.
-I actually have attended several leadership trainings, where we were showed the same video where an American football coach shouting similar “motivational” words to a football team.
+I actually have attended several leadership training, where we were showed the same video where an American football coach shouting similar “motivational” words to a football team.

 Toyota defines the leadership qualities as: